Valiant Lady (ship): Planning and construction

 On 20 July 2018, Virgin inaugurated the construction for its second ship with the ship's steel-cutting ceremony at Fincantieri's shipyard in Sestri Ponente.
 The ship's coin ceremony was performed on 8 February 2019.
 On 19 November 2019, Virgin revealed the name of its second ship as Valiant Lady.
 During the COVID-19 pandemic, construction delays arose after Fincantieri's operations were suspended.
 Originally expected to be floated out in March 2020, Valiant Lady was floated out from her dry dock two months behind schedule, on 20 May 2020, and was moved to a new berth to complete her outfitting work.
 The ship was delivered on 1 July 2021.

 Operational career

 Valiant Lady entered service on 18 March 2022, sailing a three night cruise from Portsmouth, England to Zeebrugge, Belgium.
 She continued sailing from Portsmouth with itineraries visiting Belgium, Spain, Portugal and the Canary Islands before repositioning to the Mediterranean in summer 2022.
 From May 2022, she sailed from Barcelona to destinations in Italy, Spain, Gibraltar and France.
-She then repositioned to Miami, Florida in October 2022 to operate cruises to the Caribbean over the winter, before a scheduled return to the Mediterranean in summer 2023.
+She then repositioned to Miami, Florida in October 2022 to operate cruises to the Caribbean over the winter, before returning to the Mediterranean in summer 2023.

+During a cruise in the Atlantic ocean in April 2023, a young woman fell off a balcony and fell on another person.
+The former died from her injuries.

+March 2024 sees the Valiant Lady playing host to the first ever WPT Voyage, a 1-week charter full ship takeover by the World Poker Tour.